Do No Harm (organization): Medical school and health care diversity

 According to Goldfarb, a focus on skin color in medical schools means "we're not going to look for the best and the brightest.
 We're going to look for people who are just OK to make sure we have the right mixture of ethnic groups in our medical schools."
 Goldfarb published a book Take Two Aspirin and Call Me By My Pronouns: Why Turning Doctors into Social Justice Warriors is Destroying American Medicine.
-Greg Murphy and Goldfarb's opinion piece in the Wall Street Journal, Ban DEI Quackery in Medical Schools was questioned in another Wall Street Journal op-ed as a mischaracterization of the roles of diversity, equity, and inclusion in medical school curricula.

 In 2023, Do No Harm issued a report titled Racial Concordance in Medicine: The Return of Segregation which found "no relationship between race or ethnicity concordance and the quality of communication, and inconclusive evidence for patient outcomes."
 Racial concordance in medicine refers to matching the races of physicians and patients.

+Through 2025, Do No Harm had raised litigation specific to diversity-related hiring against Duke University, the University of Colorado, the University of Washington School of Medicine, the National Association of Emergency Medical Technicians, the Society of Military Orthopedic Surgeons, Pfizer, and Montana Governor Greg Gianforte.

 Activism

-Rallies

-On December 4, 2024, Do No Harm organized a rally to oppose gender-affirming care for minors outside the Supreme Court of the United States during the oral arguments for United States v.
-Skrmetti, which will determine whether bans on gender-affirming care for minors are constitutional.
+On December 4, 2024, during the oral arguments for a Supreme Court case, Do No Harm organized a rally on the courthouse steps to support a state-level ban on gender-affirming care for minors when parental consent was lacking.
+In June 2025, the court ruled 6–3 in United States v.
+Skrmetti that a such a ban was constitutional.